 How to Build a Kicker Ramp for Skateboarders in 7 Easy Steps

-In this hub, you're going to learn how to build a kicker ramp of the same size.
-If you to build a bigger ramp, go ahead.
-You just have to tailor these plans to the size of your ramp.
+In this article, you're going to learn how to build a small kicker ramp.
+If you want to build a bigger one, go ahead—just tailor these plans to the size you want.

 Kicker Ramp Materials